DualVipers/Waymaker/README.md

 When you visit `hi.localhost` in your browser you should see `hi`.

-When you visit `bye.localhost` in your browser you should see `hi`.
+When you visit `bye.localhost` in your browser you should see `bye`.